Letting Go of Guilt: God's Grace for You

 How Guilt Grows From Expectations God Never Placed on You

-When we try to be everything for everyone, guilt becomes our constant companion.
-If we rest, we feel lazy.
-If we say no, we feel selfish.
-If we can't keep up, we feel like we're failing.
-But guilt often grows from expectations that God never placed on us in the first place.
+When you try to be everything for everyone, guilt becomes your constant companion.
+If you rest, you feel lazy.
+If you say no, you feel selfish.
+If you can't keep up, you feel like you're failing.
+But guilt often grows from expectations that God never placed on you in the first place.

-Grace reminds us that our value does not come from performance.
-Our worth is not measured by productivity.
-God's love for us is not dependent on how well we manage our schedules or how perfectly we meet everyone's needs.
+Grace reminds you that your value does not come from performance.
+Your worth is not measured by productivity.
+God's love for you is not dependent on how well you manage your schedule or how perfectly you meet everyone's needs.

 What It Means to Seek God First